microcks/microcks.io/content/documentation/guides/automation/github-actions.md

 ### Step 2 - Configure the Secrets

-It's a best practice to use GitHub Secrets (general or tied to `Environment` like in the example) to hold the Keycloak credentials (client Id and Secret).
+It's best practice to use GitHub Secrets (general or tied to `Environment` like in the example) to hold the Keycloak credentials (client ID and Secret).
 See below the Secrets configuration we've used for the example:

 {{< image src="images/documentation/github-secrets.png" alt="image" zoomable="true" >}}